-The comprehensive community engagement included multiple Stakeholder Advisory Committee (SAC) meetings, a public "town hall" meeting, a developers-only meeting, establishment of a website Riversidevmt.com, and an online survey.
+The comprehensive community engagement plans included multiple Stakeholder Advisory Committee (SAC) meetings, a public meeting, a developer's only meeting, establishment of a website Riversidevmt.com, and an online survey.
 The SAC consists of local stakeholders including Western Riverside Council of governments (WRCOG), Riverside Transit Authority (RTA), County of Riverside, and University of California Riverside (UCR), etc.

-The VMT Mitigation Program assessed three of the most common program types - Bank, Fee or Exchange programs against the six program evaluation criteria which included Legal, Effectiveness, Geography, Administration, Equitable, Alignment, Timeliness, and Feasibility.
-A

-VMT Bank structed program was selected as the most applicable option and was the ultimate recommendation from the SAC.
+The VMT Mitigation Program assessed three of the most common program types - Bank, Fee or Exchange programs against the six program evaluation criteria such as Legal, Effectiveness, Geography, Administration, Equitable, Alignment, Timeliness, Feasibility.
+A VMT Bank structed program was the most applicable option and was the ultimate recommendation from the SAC.

 A VMT Mitigation Bank is a structured program designed to help project applicants offset their VMT impacts by purchasing credits from a central repository of VMT Mitigation Measures.
-City Staff will administer the program and will continuously monitor and provide modifications as necessary.
+City Staff will be administering the program and will continuously monitor and provide modifications as necessary.

-The study analyzed the specific mitigation measures that could be included in the City's fee-based VMT mitigation program such as 29 bicycle improvements, 11 pedestrian improvements, 6 transit operations projects, and 2 Transportation Demand Management (TDM) projects.
+The study analyzed the specific mitigation measures that could be included in the City's fee-based VMT mitigation program such as 29 bicycle improvements, 11 pedestrian improvements, 6 transit operations projects, and 2 Transportation Demand Management (TDM).
 The project list was selected from existing City plans and documents such as the Riverside P.A.C.T., the City's Bicycle Master Plan, the Northside Specific Plan, and several one-on-one agency meetings (such as RTA, WRCOG, UCR, and County of Riverside).